histlib/2017/info.md

 ## Where should I be?

-Sessions will be held in the Ullyot Room of the Chemical Heritage Foundation near the entrance as well as upstairs, on the south side of the building, in the Franklin Room.
+Sessions will be held in the Ullyot Room of the Chemical Heritage Foundation near the entrance as well as upstairs, on the northwest corner of the second floor, in the Franklin Room.
 Accessible bathrooms are available on both floors.

 Beverages and light snacks will be available on the second floor throughout the day.